2014 Summer Orientation | June 27-28 or July 18-19

 Summer Orientation is your first formal step to becoming a Lees-McRae College Student.
 All incoming freshmen and transfer students must attend one of the sessions listed below.

 New freshmen and transfer students attend one of these sessions in order to take placement tests, meet with an academic advisor, register for classes, and meet upper-class peer advisors.

 There is a $125 fee for orientation that covers Friday night accomodations, meals and programming.
 This is a one-time fee that will be charged to the student's account.

 If you have questions regarding Summer Orientation, please contact your admissions counselor or call the Admissions Office at 828-898-8723.

 The goal of the Lees-McRae New Student Orientation is to help incoming students prepare academically, socially and mentally for college life at LMC.
-Click here to view tentative schedule.
+Please check back soon for a detailed Summer Orientation schedule.

 Placement testing is used at Lees-McRae College to determine students' existing skill levels in English, Reading and Math to ensure that each student is placed in appropriate courses.
 The test is not pass/fail and High School GPA and other information is also considered in discussion with the student when creating course schedules for the Fall semester.
 Our aim is to ensure that all students have a successful start to their college studies by enrolling in the classes appropriate to their skills and knowledge.